 I’ve already driven more than 3,000 solo miles, and switching to the left side without a co-pilot has been stressful, to say the least.
 Someone told me to listen to British things on the radio while I drive so that I’m constantly reminded to stay on the left, so I found a BBC segment on the history of fancy gardens, but I think that was too British and I ended up on the sidewalk.

-My secret to keeping my sanity throughout all of this time on the road has photography.
+My secret to keeping my sanity throughout all of this time on the road is photography.
 I think I’d lose my mind if every day was simply car-to-venue-to-hotel-to-car on an infinite loop, so I try to research the cool, the scenic, the historic, and the just plain weird wherever I’m going.
 I bring my camera and a small folding tripod with me, and I aim to capture something unique every day.
 It often means extra driving and less sleep, but that’s worth it to me for the memories.
 I’ve fed moose in Sweden, stood beside Europe’s oldest oak, come within inches of Rembrandt’s most famous paintings, stepped inside a Nazi gas chamber, strolled amongst the villas of Lake Como, pondered the meaning of Stonehenge, and slept in the former home of original Beatles bassist Stuart Sutcliffe, and more, and that’s all just on this trip alone.
 Besides, if you’re driving 3,000 miles in a month, what’s another couple hundred give or take?
-I collect and share the photos and stories in my Tour Diary, which is another way of feeling connected to home while I’m gone for so long:
+I collect and share the photos and stories in my Tour Diary, which is another way of feeling connected to home while I’m gone for so long.